-Heidelberg, 06. - 08.
-Oktober, 2010
+Heidelberg, 6-8 October, 2010

-Heidelberg University's Cluster of Excellence "Asia and Europe in a Global Context" held its three-day annual conference on the theme of "The Flow of Concepts and Institutions".
+In October 2010 Heidelberg University's Cluster of Excellence "Asia and Europe in a Global Context" held its three-day annual conference on the theme of "The Flow of Concepts and Institutions".
 The main focus of the conference was to explore concepts of governance and religiosity from a transcultural perspective.

 The opening keynote lecture, "European visions of liberty - a genealogy", by Quentin Skinner (London), focused on the complex history of the concept of liberty, individual freedom in particular.
-Identifying freedom as Europe's prime "export" concept, Skinner sketched a genealogy of the rival historical definitions of the notion as put forth by the pivotal Anglophone thinkers.
+Identifying freedom as Europe's prime "export" concept, Skinner sketched a genealogy of the rival historical definitions given by prominent Anglophone thinkers.

 On the second day, the first full podium discussion continued to unravel the contested deployments of key terms of political theory past and present.
 Bo Strath's (Florence) conceptual history of "governance" identified the struggles involved in defining concepts which, he argued, is a political process in itself.
-Examining views from 17th century Germany concerning governance processes in Mughal India, Antje Flüchter (Heidelberg) highlighted the relevance the then prevalent concept of "gute policey".
+Examining views from 17th century Germany on governance processes in Mughal India, Antje Flüchter (Heidelberg) highlighted the relevance of the then prevalent concept of "gute policey".

 The second podium discussion explored how societies, designated as "traditional", react to concepts and institutions classified as "modern".
-While reflecting on the idea of conceptual flows, Niraja Gopal Jayal (New Delhi) showed how the notion of "legal citizenship" travelled the same geographical trajectory over different time periods, acquiring a differentiated quality based on its local appropriations.
+Reflecting on the idea of conceptual flows, Niraja Gopal Jayal (New Delhi) showed how the notion of "legal citizenship" travelled the same geographical trajectory over different time periods, acquiring a differentiated quality based on its local appropriations.
 Rudolf Wagner (Heidelberg) explored the function of metaphors in becoming vehicles of discourse and providing rallying points of public imagination and action.

 The afternoon session was divided into four separate panels.
 The focus of the panel "The politics of conceptual change" was the interaction of existing East Asian and newly introduced Western concepts and terminology of government, polity, and religion.
-The panel "Exhibitions" examined "modern art" and the institution of modern art museums as two entangled concepts that determine the field of art production across Asia and Europe in the 20th century to the present day.
+The panel "Exhibitions" examined "modern art" and the institution of modern art museums as two entangled concepts that have determined the field of art production across Asia and Europe in the 20th century to the present day.
 The third panel explored aspects of governance in relation to phenomena, notions and institutional forms that traverse national and cultural borders.
-Finally, the Cluster's IT infrastructure (Heidelberg Research Architecture) featured the projects currently under development, as well as the tools already available to assist the Cluster members in their transcultural research.
+Finally, the Cluster's IT infrastructure (Heidelberg Research Architecture) featured the projects currently being developed, as well as the tools already available to assist the Cluster members in their transcultural research.

 The second day ended with the keynote lecture by Sobhanlal Datta Gupta (Kolkata), who addressed the impact of Marxism in Asia after the Russian revolution.
-Taking as examples the communist leaderships in the Middle-East, China, Korea, Vietnam and India, he argued that, since the idea of revolution and the related concepts of social and political change had been defined in the West, Asian Marxists had to adapt them to their own cultural backgrounds.
+Taking as examples the communist leaderships in the Middle East, China, Korea, Vietnam and India, he argued that, since the idea of revolution and the related concepts of social and political change had been defined in the West, Asian Marxists had to adapt them to their own cultural backgrounds.

 Two podium discussions dedicated to the overarching theme of "Conceptualizing religiosity" opened the third day of the conference.
 The first podium discussion consisted of two papers.
-Volkhard Krech's (Bochum) presentation raised important questions regarding the state of the field and current challenges faced by the scholars studying religion, both in the historical and present-day perspectives.
+Volkhard Krech's (Bochum) presentation raised important questions regarding the contemporary debate and current challenges faced by scholars studying religion, both from a historical as well as a present-day perspective.
 Joachim Friedrich Quack's (Heidelberg) paper dealt specifically with the flow of deities between ancient Egypt and its neighboring countries.

 In the second podium discussion on "Conceptualizing religiosity", Inken Prohl (Heidelberg) proposed "transreligion" as a new analytical category for the study of religion.
-The advantage of approaching religiosity from this perspective lies in its applicability and its ability to capture recent developments.
+The advantage of approaching religiosity from this perspective lies in its wide applicability and its ability to capture recent developments.
 Mark Juergensmeyer (Santa Barbara) portrayed religious violence as a global phenomenon triggered by a loss of faith in secular nationalism.